muchdogesec/siemrules/README.md

 #### Files

 Files are uploaded.
-Uploaded files create Reports (if successfully processed)
+Uploaded files are turned into markdown files.

 ##### POST Upload a file